ioBroker/ioBroker.web/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* (@GermanBluefox) Fixed the CORS headers missing on every route that answers without passing the request on - the whole OAuth2 server among them.
+Retrieving a token from a browser on another origin failed with `No Access-Control-Allow-Origin header is present`.
+The CORS middleware is now registered in front of all routes instead of behind them
+* (@GermanBluefox) A reflected origin is now sent together with `Vary: Origin`, and an unset origin, method or header list no longer ends up as the literal string `undefined` in the response

 ### 9.1.0 (2026-08-04)
 * (@GermanBluefox) Added the OAuth2 authorization code flow with PKCE, so third-party clients (e.g. MCP clients) can be authorized without seeing the user's password
 * (@GermanBluefox) Unauthenticated non-HTML requests now get a `401` challenge instead of a login redirect when OAuth is enabled